nodejs/node/doc/api/cli.md

 > Stability: 1.2 - Release candidate

 This runs a specified command from a package.json's `"scripts"` object.
-If no `"command"` is provided, it will list the available scripts.
+If a missing `"command"` is provided, it will list the available scripts.

 `--run` will traverse up to the root directory and finds a `package.json` file to run the command from.